jonathanmorgan/context_analysis/README.md

 # Testing

-The sourcenet_analysis project has a small but growing set of unit tests that one can auto-run.
+The context_analysis project has a small but growing set of unit tests that one can auto-run.
 These tests use django's testing framework, based on the Python `unittest` package.

 ## Unit Tests